-Potential impact/consequence if assumption wrong There is a risk that sufficient The Council will assess the availability of funds unds will not be available to as part of the annual budget process and if a pay for the planned capital funds are not available, it may revise the capital funds are not available, it may revise the capital programme that is set out in the Long Term provide sufficient funding rom development contributions, or the equired rate rises are not availability of funds are rises are not available, it may revise the capital funds are not available, it may revise the capital funds are not available, it may revise the capital funds are not available, it may revise the capital funds are not available, it may revise the capital funds are not available, it may revise the capital funds are not available, it may revise the capital funds are not available, it may revise the capital funds are not available, it may revise the capital funds are not available, it may revise the capital funds are not available, it may revise the capital funds are not available.
-There is a risk that sufficient The Council will assess the availability of funds vinds will not be available to as part of the annual budget process and if a part of the annual budget process and if funds are not available, it may revise the capital funds are not available, it may revise the capital programme that is set out in the Long Term percause growth does not provide sufficient funding for new available to as part of the annual budget process and if and the capital funds are not available, it may revise the capital programme that is set out in the Long Term provide sufficient funding are not available, it may revise the capital process and if and the capital funds are not available, it may revise the capital process and if and the capital funds are not available, it may revise the capital process and if and the capital funds are not available, it may revise the capital process and if and the capital funds are not available, it may revise the capital funds are not available, it may revise the capital funds are not available, it may revise the capital funds are not available, it may revise the capital funds are not available, it may revise the capital funds are not available, it may revise the capital funds are not available.
-If Development Contributions are less than assumed, the Council may need to increase its rates to cover any shortfall or delay upgrade works.
-Risk There is a risk that sufficient funds will not be available to pay for the planned capital projects.
-For example, because growth does not provide sufficient funding from development contributions, or the community considers that required rate rises are not affordable.
-There is a risk that sufficient funds will not be available to pay for the planned capital projects.
+Potential impact/consequence if assumption wrong There is a risk that sufficient The Council will assess the availability of funds unds will not be available to as part of the annual budget process and if any for the planned capital funds are not available, it may revise the capital projects.
+For example, programme that is set out in the Long Term pecause growth does not provide sufficient funding rom development contributions or the countributions or the equired rate rises are not infordable.
+There is a risk that sufficient The Council will assess the availability of funds funds will not be available to as part of the annual budget process and if any for the planned capital funds are not available, it may revise the capital programme that is set out in the Long Term provide sufficient funding from development contributions or the community considers that required rate rises are not affordable.
+There is also a risk that depreciation funds will be utilised affecting funding for renewals.
+There is a risk that policy implementation and assumed, the Council may need to increase its methodology restrictions will rates to cover any shortfall or delay upgrade affect the ability to collect works.
+Development Contributions or the method by which contributions are calculated.
+Risk Potenti There is a risk that sufficient The C funds will not be available to as pa pay for the planned capital funds projects.
 For example, because growth does not provide sufficient funding from development contributions or the community considers that required rate rises are not affordable.
+There is a risk that sufficient The C funds will not be available to as pa pay for the planned capital funds projects.
+For example, prograbecause growth does not provide sufficient funding from development contributions or the community considers that required rate rises are not affordable.
 There is also a risk that depreciation funds will be utilised affecting funding for renewals.
-There is a risk that policy implementation and methodology restrictions will affect the ability to collect Development Contributions or the method by which contributions are calculated.
-Level of uncertainty Moderate Moderate Moderate Stated assumption The Council funds capital expenditure from several sources: • development contributions; • lump sum contributions; • government subsidy; • rates; • dividends; • interest from investments • reserves; • external borrowing Assumptions have been made on how each capital project included in the Long-Term Plan will be funded.
+There is a risk that policy implementation and assum methodology restrictions will rates to affect the ability to collect works.
+Development Contributions or the method by which contributions are calculated.
+Level of uncertainty Moderate Moderate Moderate Stated assumption The Council funds capital expenditure from a number of sources: • development contributions; • lump sum contributions; • government subsidy; • rates; • dividends; • interest from investments • reserves; • external borrowing Assumptions have been made on how each capital project included in the Long Term Plan will be funded.
 The Council's policy in relation to the funding of capital expenditure is set out in the Revenue and Financing Policy that is included in the Long Term Plan.
 Development Contributions will remain available to fund network infrastructure commensurate with growth forecasts.
-Source of information The Council The Council Development Contributions Assumption area Funding of capital expenditure Funding of capital expenditure Funding of capital expenditure Activity ₩ ₩ Ψ
+Source of information The Council The Council Development Contributions Assumption area Funding of capital expenditure Funding of capital expenditure Funding of capital expenditure Activity = e Ε F